- How can I contact Advising?

 - Who do I meet with about adding a second major or minor?

-You need to make an appointment with an advisor in the area you are interested in — for example, to add a minor in English, you should meet with an English advisor.
+If you would like to add a second major, you need to make an advisor in the area you are interested in — for example, to add a second major in English, you should meet with an English advisor.
 Connect with an Advisor

 - I want to be reassigned, or I want a new advisor, or an advisor on a different campus.
 What should I do?

 You can email email@example.com for an advisor reassignment as long as there is another advisor in your area.
 Make sure to include your name, PID, and major, along with reason in your email.

 - I’m thinking about going to FIU and I want to do some research.